 Today I am going to write some small reviews of the best DIY miniature dollhouse kits on the market and compare them.
-Some are still produced, and others became vintage or collector’s items.
+Some are still produced, and others have become vintage or collector’s items.

-The best miniature house building kits- in short.
+The best DIY miniature house building kits- in short.

 This blog post contains affiliate links and images from Amazon and others, with no extra charges for you

 Our 7 Favorite DIY Miniature Dollhouse Kits For Adults On The Market.

 So, here’s an overview of these 7 DIY miniature dollhouse kits.
 This way, if you are in a hurry, you don’t need to plow through my whole website 😉

 Here’s a video of one of the kits from Robotime that I made myself.

 – Affordable (beware that Covid19